atet/sql/README.md

 SELECT * FROM mtcars WHERE cyl >= "6";
 ```

-* E.g. Select vehicles that have six of more engine cylinders (column "cyl").
+* E.g. Select vehicles that have six or more engine cylinders (column "cyl").

 [![.img/step07a.png](.img/step07a.png)](#nolink)